Leo-nova/Project-Arken/Cognito/Persona-Test/En/readme.md

 - Compare performance differences between Persona and baseline prompting
 - Assess strengths and weaknesses in clarity, professionalism, compliance, and usability
-- Use the standardized 10-dimension framework to provide a reproducible evaluation method (with weighted scoring formula)
+- Use the universal 10-dimension framework to provide a reproducible evaluation method (with weighted scoring formula)

 ---